Operadic actions on long knots and 2-string links: Freeness results

 \begin{proof} We first treat the case where $s=\up$.
-Consider the horizontal disc $E \subset C_{\hat\varphi^\up(f)}$ separating the two strands of $\hat\varphi^\up(f)$.
-Cutting along $E$ yields two manifolds: an upper piece containing $A_\up$, homeomorphic to $C_f$, and a lower one that is a $1$-handlebody $H_1$.
-Any two discs in $C_{\hat\varphi^\up(f)}$ sharing their boundary are isotopic because $C_{\hat\varphi^\up(f)}$ is irreducible.
-Therefore, given a diffeomorphism $g$ in $\Diff(C_{\hat\varphi^s(f)}, \del C_{\hat\varphi^s(f)})$, there is an isotopy from $g(E)$ to $E$.
-It can be extended to a boundary preserving ambient isotopy and post-composing $g$ by the latter shows that we may assume that $g(E)=E$.
+Consider a horizontal disk $E \subset \smash{C_{\hat\varphi^\up(f)}}$ separating the two strands of $\hat\varphi^\up(f)$.
+Cutting along $E$ yields two manifolds: an upper piece containing $A_\up$, homeomorphic to $C_f$, and a lower one that is a $1$--handlebody~$H_1$.
+Any two disks in $C_{\hat\varphi^\up(f)}$ sharing their boundary are isotopic because $C_{\hat\varphi^\up(f)}$ is irreducible.
+Therefore, given a diffeomorphism $g$ in $\Diff(C_{\hat\varphi^\up(f)}, \del C_{\hat\varphi^\up(f)})$, there is an isotopy from $g(E)$ to $E$.
+It can be extended to a boundary preserving ambient isotopy and postcomposing $g$ by the latter shows that we may assume that $g(E)=E$.
 In other words, $g$ preserves the cut and in particular $g(A_\up)$ lies in the upper piece.
-But, $A_\up$ is boundary parallel after the cut so it is unique up to boudary-fixing isotopy in its piece, which concludes the proof in this case.
+But $A_\up$ is boundary parallel after the cut, so it is unique up to boundary-fixing isotopy in its piece, which concludes the proof in this case.
 The weak contractibility statement immediately follows from Theorem \ref{htpyTypeInc}.
-The case where $s=\down$ is treated the exact same way. \\
+The case where $s=\down$ is treated the exact same way.

 We now deal with the case where $s=\updown$.
-The proof of the stability statement uses the $JSJ$-decomposition recalled in Theorem \ref{JSJDecomp}, especially the uniqueness part.
-The idea is to show that the $JSJ$-decomposition of $C_{\hat\varphi^\updown(f)}$ admits a single base-level torus $T_\updown$, which must be unique up to isotopy, and that $A_\updown$ is a suitable piece of it. \\
+The proof of the stability statement uses the JSJ--decomposition recalled in Theorem \ref{JSJDecomp}, especially the uniqueness part.
+The idea is to show that the JSJ--decomposition of $C_{\hat\varphi^\updown(f)}$ admits a single base-level torus $T_\updown$, which must be unique up to isotopy, and that $A_\updown$ is a suitable piece of it.